Get

 Do Cornish Rex Cats Need Baths?

 Cornish Rex cats are somewhat driven by their unique coat.
 They are typically on the lookout for warm places to sit and relax because they lack the outer coat that most other felines have.
-And because the Rex doesn’t have the hair to soak up and use natural oils secreted by the cat, it benefits from regular baths.
-One advantage of that coat is that when the Rex does get wet, it dries quickly and with minimal fuss.
+And because the Rex doesn’t have the typical coat to absorb and distribute natural oils secreted by the skin, they can benefit from regular baths, as recommended by your vet.
+One advantage of that coat is that when the Rex does get wet, it dries quickly and with minimal fuss, but it’s important to dry them up as they may be prone to hypothermia.

 divider cats oct 2024